 The the Hand Hygiene Project (HHP) is a partnership initiative between: Knowledge for Change and the University of Salford in the UK; and Mountains of the Moon University (MMU), Kabarole Health District, Fort Portal Regional Referral Hospital and Virika Mission Hospital in Uganda.
-The project began in October 2015 and was funded by the UK Department for International Development (DfID) through the Tropical Health Education Trust (THET).
-The THET funded project is set to end in February 2017, however K4C has continued this important work supported by other income streams.
+The project began in October 2015, initially funded by the UK Department for International Development (DfID) through the Tropical Health Education Trust (THET).
+The THET funded project ended in February 2017, however K4C has continued this important work supported by other income streams.

 - To improve the safety of healthcare workers in selected facilities in the Kabarole Region of Uganda and promote resilience to infectious disease outbreaks

 - To improve the safety and well-being of patients in selected health care facilities in Kabarole Region

 - To reduce the incidence of facility-acquired infections in selected health care facilities in Kabarole Region